hpe-storage/scod/docs/learn/persistent_storage/index.md

 ```

 !!!
 Note
+    You can create multiple `StorageClasses` to match the storage requirements of your applications.
 We set **hpe-standard** `StorageClass` as default using the annotation `storageclass.kubernetes.io/is-default-class: "true"`.
+There can only be one **default** `StorageClass` per cluster, for any additional `StorageClasses` set this to **false**.
 To learn more about configuring a default `StorageClass`, see [Default StorageClass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) on kubernetes.io.

+---

 ## Lab 4: Creating a Persistent Volume using HPE Storage

-With the HPE CSI Driver for Kubernetes deployed and a `StorageClass` available we can now provision a persistent volume.
+With the HPE CSI Driver for Kubernetes deployed and a `StorageClass` available, we can now provision persistent volumes.

 ### Creating a PersistentVolumeClaim

 With a `StorageClass` available, we can request an amount of storage for our application using a `PersistentVolumeClaim`(PVC).
+Here is a sample `PVC`.

 ```markdown
 apiVersion: v1